StoriVaults/storivault_frontend/frontend_documentation.md

                 </Button>
               </div>
               <p className="text-white/90 text-sm mt-1">
+                {cropType === 'profile'
-                Adjust the image to fit perfectly in your round profile picture
+                  ?
+'Adjust the image to fit perfectly in your round profile picture' : 'Adjust the image for your profile cover'}
               </p>
             </div>